-Section 10.854(1)(e)2, Rules of the Auditor General, requires that we report the results of our determination as to whether or not Somerset Academy Charter Elementary School (South Homestead) has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2 and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not Somerset Academy Charter Elementary School (South Homestead) has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identify the specific condition(s) met.
 In connection with our audit, we determined that Somerset Academy Charter Elementary School (South Homestead) did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for Somerset Academy Charter Elementary School (South Homestead).
-It is management's responsibility to monitor Somerset Academy Charter Elementary School (South Homestead) financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-We have applied such procedures as of the fiscal year end and no deteriorating financial condition has been noted.
+Pursuant to Sections 10.854(1)(e)6.a and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Somerset Academy Charter Elementary School (South Homestead).
+It is management's responsibility to monitor Somerset Academy Charter Elementary School (South Homestead)'s financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.